NobbyBop/CaviarClub/README.md

   - user should be able to click on an existing restaraunt or create new restaraunt
     - if the user clicked on a create new restaraunt:
       - page should allow user to add a restaurant to db based on the schema (data validation should happen in the client, server, and db)
-        - form should send response to create/restaurant/new/ with form data in the body, and the router should validate & call the db function to create new restaurant
+        - form should send response to /create/restaurant/new with form data in the body, and the router should validate & call the db function to create new restaurant
       - after user creates restaurant page should direct them to /create/dish, with the request body containing restarauntId of the restaurant
-    - if user clicked existing restaurant page should direct them to /create/dish, with the request body containing restarauntId
+    - if user clicked existing restaurant, page should direct them to /create/dish, with the request body containing restarauntId
 - [ ] way to add dish
   - route should be /create/dish
   - user should be able to search for existing dish, and the front end will show any dishes with similar names and an option to create a new one
   - user should be able to click on an existing dish or create new dish
     - if the user clicked on an existing dish:
       - page should allow user to add a restaurant to db based on the schema (data validation should happen in the client, server, and db)
-        - form should send response to /create/dish/new/ with form data in the body, and the router should validate & call the db function to create new dish
+        - form should send response to /create/dish/new with form data in the body, and the router should validate & call the db function to create new dish
       - after user creates dish page should direct them to /create/review, with the request body containing dishId of the new dish and restaurantId
-    - if user clicked existing restaurant page should direct them to /create/review, with the request body containing dishId and restaurantId
+    - if user clicked existing restaurant, page should direct them to /create/review, with the request body containing dishId and restaurantId
 - [ ] way to add review
   - route should be /create/review
   - should contain a form with fields corresponding to the review schema